 It's no secret that scrolling through the feeds of some of the many talented interior designers and photographers on Instagram is one of our favorite pastimes at MyDomaine headquarters.
 That's why we recently took a deep dive into the app to search for dreamy bedroom inspiration.

-If you're thinking of redecorating your space, don't start before you take a look at 8 of the best bedrooms we found on Instagram.
+If you're thinking of redecorating your space, don't start before you take a look at eight of the best bedrooms we found on Instagram.
 From serene all-white spaces and bohemian desert escapes to bold wall colors and stunning wall art, these bedrooms will have you daydreaming of sleeping in past noon in a cozy, peaceful retreat.

 Posted by photographer Tessa Neustadt, this bedroom was designed by Thea Segal and Dorianne Passman of Thea Home.
 The image immediately stopped us mid-scroll thanks to its strikingly simple design and neutral palette.
 It features a wooden platform bed, a single piece of large scale art above the bed, and a pair of matching sconces that add to the perfectly symmetrical place.
 Additionally, the white walls work seamlessly with hardwood floors and a neutral rug.